-Applications for the HCV program waiting list will be taken via a dedicated telephone line during regular business hours on the second Wednesday of each month, excluding holidays.
+Applications for the HCV program waiting list will be taken via a dedicated telephone line during regular business hours on the second Wednesday of each a predetermined day each month, excluding holidays.
 Completed self-declaration pre-applications will be accepted from a minimum of 25 applicants who call the application line during the published hours.
-Pensacola Housing will later verify the information in the application relevant to the applicant's eligibility, admission, and level of benefit.
+Pensacola Housing will later require written verification of the information provided relevant to the applicant's eligibility and household income and composition. verify the information in the application relevant to the applicant's eligibility, admission, and level of benefit.

-As a reasonable accommodation, each month elderly and disabled applicants are provided a second opportunity to apply by calling during regular business hours on the second

-Thursday of each month, excluding holidays.
+As a reasonable accommodation, each month elderly and disabled applicants are-will be provided a second opportunity to apply by calling during regular business hours on the second Thursday a day of the month reserved for applications for elderly and disabled households of each month, excluding holidays.
 A dedicated TDD line will be available to take application calls, in addition to the dedicated telephone line.
 A minimum of 25 applicant names will be taken during each application period for elderly and disabled applicants.
 Verification of age (government-issued ID including date of birth, etc.) and/or disability status (i.e., receipt of SSI or SSD, or a statement confirming disability status from a qualified medical provider) is required from applicants who call on Thursdays before they will be placed on the waiting list.
 Applicants may submit these verification documents with their pre-application.